 The John Marshall Harlan Scholars Program at New York Law School is a rigorous academic honors program designed for students who have performed at the top of their law school class.
 It gives students the opportunity to focus their law school studies, gaining depth and substantive expertise beyond a broad understanding of the law.
 The program also facilitates the development of relationships among students, professionals in the field, and professors who are interested in the same areas of law.

 Students whose first-year cumulative grade point average places them in the top 15 percent of their class division will be invited to join the Program.
 Eligible students will be offered a new scholarship award if they have not received one during their first year, or will retain their award if they did receive one during their first year.
 Participation in the Harlan Program includes required participation in the New York Law School Law Review.
-Harlan Scholars also will affiliate with one of the Law School’s academic Centers: the Center for Business and Financial Law, the Diane Abbey Center for Children and Families, the Center for International Law, the Center for New York City Law, the Center for Professional Values and Practice, the Center for Real Estate Studies, the Institute for Information Law and Policy, or the Justice Action Center.
+Harlan Scholars also will affiliate with one of the Law School’s academic Centers: the Center for Business and Financial Law, the Impact Center for Public Interest Law, the Center for International Law, the Center for New York City Law, the Center for Real Estate Studies, the Institute for Information Law and Policy.

 Students will be asked to indicate their preferences as to the Centers with which they would like to affiliate, and every effort will be made to accommodate those preferences.
 After a selection process, students will be notified which Center they may join.
 Students who affiliate with a particular Center will be required to complete certain curricular requirements as prescribed by that Center.
 The curricular requirements generally include selecting courses from a menu related to the Center’s areas of study and a capstone experience in the third or fourth year.
 Details of each Center’s curricular requirements are described in the Program description, available here.
 Please note that some courses may not be offered every year, and registration materials for each year will have the definitive list.